-Typical Health care software systems such as ADT, EHR and Inventory Management applications are not likely to be a good fit for the public cloud because of security concerns.
+Typical Health care software systems such as ADT, EHR, and Inventory Management applications are not likely to be a good fit for the public cloud because of security concerns.
 Hence you must go with private cloud for the covered entity.
 The reason for this is that any potential economic benefit from the cloud is outweighed by security and compliance issues.
 A Covered Entity may have specialized workloads that are used occasionally by a select group of users.
-These specialized workloads may have run effectively for many years in the conventional data center, so there may be no economic benefit in the moving them to the cloud.
+These specialized workloads may have run effectively for many years in the conventional data center, so there may be no economic benefit in moving them to the cloud.

 List of Economic Benefits in moving to private cloud.

 A move to the cloud is likely to deliver an economic benefit if you have a need for the following.